Family Engagement Policy

 All students and their families are encouraged and invited to fully participate in the opportunities described in this plan.
 Dalton High School will provide full opportunity for the participation of parents and family members with limited English, with disabilities, and of migratory children.

 Where is it available?

-Each year the plan will be updated on this page.
+Each year the plan is posted on the school website.
 Parents can also retrieve a copy of the plan in the Parent Resource Center.

-Come to our Annual Title I Meeting and learn about our Title I program, including our parent and family engagement policy, the school-wide plan, the school-parent compacts, and parents’ requirements.
+Annual Title I Meeting – October 15, 2020 Learn about our Title I program, including our parent and family engagement policy, the school-wide plan, and the school-parent compacts will be offered virtually this year.

 Participate in a forum for parents and family members and discuss, with the principal and staff, matters relating to the school-wide plan, the parent and family engagement policy, the school-parent compacts, and the family engagement budget.

 Dalton High will take the following measures to promote and support parents and family members as an important foundation of the school in order to strengthen the school and reach our school goals.

 - Ensure that all information related to school and parent programs, meetings, and other activities is published in both English and Spanish, posted on the school website, and included in the school newsletter for all families that is sent with progress reports.

 - Provide information for staff on strategies to improve communication with parents and ideas to increase family engagement.

 - Partner with middle schools, college and career ready resources or organizations, parent resource centers, or other programs (as applica-ble) to help prepare parents and their children for successful school transitioning.